amyjko/bookish/examples/informatics-teaching-guide/chapters/overview.md

 Teaching at the [University of Washington|https://www.washington.edu/"] can be great fun.
 But it can also be really hard.
 I wrote this guide to help you maximize the fun and minimize the hard.
 Whether you're a new teaching assistant, a novice teacher, or a lifelong teacher, I hope there's something you can learn from it.

-And the chances are good you will, because very few people who teach in higher education have ever had the opportunity to learn about [the science of learning|https://www.nap.edu/read/9853/chapter/1] (NRC 2000, NASEM 2018).
+And the chances are good you will, because very few people who teach in higher education have ever had the opportunity to learn about the science of learning <nrc2000,nasem2018>.
 At the very least, you'll learn what we know about learning and teaching.
 This might confirm some of your beliefs.
 It might cause you to question others.

 Why listen to me?
 I don't have a formal education in education, so I'm not fully versed in it's complexities, but I'm not inexpert either: